replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 In order to access the application select **Open Lab 5**.
 > **Note**: For this work successfully you'll need to ensure the SSH tunnel for the app's port (8888) was initialized.

 Congrats!
-You've installed and then upgraded an airgapped instance!
+You've installed and then upgraded an Air Gap instance!

 ***
 ## Collecting a CLI support bundle

 As a final step, we'll review how to collect support bundles.
 However, what would we do in the case that the app installation itself was failing?
-We can try our `kots.io` support bundle from the airgapped server.
+We can try our `kots.io` support bundle from the Air Gap server.

 ```shell
 kubectl support-bundle https://kots.io